avinash1612/OpenLane-PhysicalDesign-Sky130nm/README.md

 # OpenLane-PhysicalDesign-Sky130nm
 This repository is developed as part of 130nm Advanced Physical Design Project with help of VSD.
-# To the reviewer: I am still updating this.
-I have not finished doing it.
-Yet to update the repo

 ## Project details:
 Author: [Avinash Hegde](https://www.linkedin.com/in/avinashhegdek/)